 Thanks to its dark and glamorous aesthetic, The Hunger has – like many other films on this list – found a cult following.
 Oscar winner Susan Sarandon stars as Sarah Roberts, a doctor specialising in sleep and ageing research who finds herself entangled in a love triangle with a vampire couple, played by Catherine Deneuve and the late David Bowie.
 It’s homoerotic as hell and has been cited as a major influence on various works in the Gothic subgenre.

 Cast: Megan Fox, Amanda Seyfried, Johnny Simmons, Amy Sedaris, Adam Brody

-Despite being a box office disappointment, Jennifer’s Body has become a cult classic.
-The film stars Megan Fox as a popular girl at high school who becomes possessed by a succubus – a demon who seduces men, kills them and devours their flesh etc. There’s a same-sex moment in the film when Jennifer and Needy (Amanda Seyfried), her bff, share a kiss, and their sexual tension is pretty much alluded to all throughout the film.
-Megan Fox confirmed her character’s sexuality in a 2009 interview with The New York Times, describing Jennifer as a “cannibalistic lesbian cheerleader”.
+Despite its dismal performance at the box office, Jennifer’s Body has become a cult favourite – particularly amongst queer women.
+The horror-comedy stars Megan Fox as a cheerleader who becomes possessed by a succubus – a demon who seduces men, kills them and devours their flesh etc. Slay!
+The Diablo Cody-directed film isn’t overflowing with queer narratives, although Jennifer shares a kiss with her best friend Needy (Amanda Seyfried) and their sexual tension is alluded to throughout the film.
+In a 2009 interview, Fox confirmed her character’s sexuality as she described Jennifer as a “cannibalistic lesbian cheerleader”.